GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

    plotting polygons as lines (perimeters) or with fills, as is currently the practice.

--  Note that what is currently called a “multiline” (multi-segment) file in *GMT* parlance is generally a set of “lines” in shapefile/OGR usage.
+-  Note that what is currently called a "multiline" (multi-segment) file in *GMT* parlance is generally a set of "lines" in shapefile/OGR usage.
 A multiline in this context is a single feature comprising multiple lines.
-For example, all the transects from a particular survey may be stored as lines, each with it’s own attribute set, such as transect number, date/time, etc. They may also be stored as a single multiline feature with one attribute set, such as trip ID.
+For example, all the transects from a particular survey may be stored as lines, each with it's own attribute set, such as transect number, date/time, etc. They may also be stored as a single multiline feature with one attribute set, such as trip ID.
    This difference is explicitly stored in the data in OGR/shapefiles,